 - In-Progress (IP)—An in-progress grade does not require an Incomplete-Grade Contract, and there is no time limit for you to submit a change-of-grade card.

 - Final grade entry is available at the beginning of the term.
 Only the primary instructor will have access to submit final grades.
 Final grades must be submitted via myNortheastern.

-- You will be notified each term as to when all grades must be submitted.
+- You will be notified each term and course under My Courses.

-- Make sure you choose the correct term from the drop-down menu on the Select Term page.
+- Make sure you choose the correct term and course under My Courses .

 - You can revisit your grades and make changes as much as you like before the grade submission deadline.